fafalone/Lems64/README.md

 IMPORTANT: If you've been using it in previous versions, note that to fix the coloring issue with level previews, you'll need to delete the .bmp files in \LEVELS, which are cached versions.

+## Game files required!

+The GameBase folder in the repository contains all the game files-- graphics, sounds, levels, etc. When you've picked a version and are ready to open/run it, it should be in the same folder as the contents of GameBase.
+It uses ini files and cache files, so it's not advisable to put multiple versions in the same folder, which is why the game files are stored separately here.

+Download the Releases for a ready-to-go directory setup; they include both the .twinproj source files and compiled versions of each.

+---

+Questions, comments, bugs?
+Don't hesitate to create an issue!

+**Enjoy!**